Energy-weighted sum rule for nuclear density functional theory: Thouless theorem for energy-weighted sum rule

 \subsection{Derivation for nuclear EDF}

-We consider a small fluctuation starting from an HFB state $|\Psi_{\rm HFB}\rangle$.
-As the HFB state is a vacuum of quasiparticles, $\hat{a}_\mu|\Psi_{\rm HFB}\rangle=0$, following the discussion in Sec.~10.2 of Ref.~\cite{Blaizot-Ripka}, such a fluctuation from the HFB state can be described by a quasiparticle-quasihole, quasiparticle-quasiparticle, and quasihole-quasihole densities.
+Following the discussion in Sec.~10.2 of Ref.~\cite{Blaizot-Ripka}, I show that the energy-weighted sum rule is expressed as the second-order fluctuation of the total energy.
+I consider a small fluctuation starting from a HFB state $|\Psi_{\rm HFB}\rangle$.
+As the HFB state is a vacuum of quasiparticles, $\hat{a}_\mu|\Psi_{\rm HFB}\rangle=0$, such a fluctuation from the HFB state can be described by a quasiparticle-quasihole, quasiparticle-quasiparticle, and quasihole-quasihole densities.
 The quasihole-quasihole and quasiparticle-quasihole densities are given by